easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **This is venture capital: high risk, high reward.** Most similar companies fail.
 But the few that succeed become worth billions.

-Q-IDE has the ingredients to be one of the winners.
+Top Dog has the ingredients to be one of the winners.
 Whether it executes is the open question.

 ---